Health & wellbeing in the age of COVID-19

 - For nutrition advice, you can join one of our small, closed groups by registering via email at email@example.com or call 1800 017 676.

 - Our Health Information Line is a free information and referral service for all Queensland women.
-This service is staffed by nurses, midwives and social workers.
-We can answer health questions on a range of topics including periods, endometriosis, pregnancy, parenting, contraception, menopause, depression, sexual health, incontinence, fertility, pap smears, pregnancy and much more.
+We can assist with health counselling and support on a range of topics including periods, endometriosis, pregnancy, parenting, contraception, menopause, depression, sexual health, incontinence, fertility, pap smears, pregnancy and much more.

 For this service, you can call 1800 017 676, email us, or ask a question online.